beyond-reality-dev/Frilled_Lizard/README.md

 The program implements the [VEX Autonomous Selector for PROS](https://github.com/kunwarsahni01/Vex-Autonomous-Selector), a tool that allows the simple configuration of a graphical menu to choose an autonomous before a competition match.
 The Autonomous Selector is also used by the program to configure the automatic roller, detailed below.

+### Chessboard Pathfinding System

+In order to allow non-programmers on the team to be able to program autonomous routines, I created a virtual "chessboard" for the game field.
+The system divides the field into tiles, and allows the robot to be driven directly to those positions.
+The syntax is similar to that of chess notation or battleship, and will hopefully make it easier for others to create and modify autonomous programs.

+## Future Changes

 ### Automatic Roller

-The program uses a VEX Optical Sensor to detect the color of the bottom of the roller.
+The program will use a VEX Vision Sensor to detect the color of the bottom of the roller.
 If it detects that the color is different than the target color, which is the opposite of the alliance color, it will turn it in increments and repeatedly update the color.
 It will stop once it detects the desired color, or is interrupted by the controller.

-## Future Changes

-### "Chessboard" System

-I am currently working on creating a system to simplify creating autonomous routines for non-programmers on team 5588T.
-The system will divide the field into tiles, and allow the robot to be driven directly to those positions.
-The syntax will be similar to that of chess notation or battleship, and will hopefully make it easier for others to create and modify autonomous programs.